 Intro to My PTHub Personal Trainer Software Review

-If you’re a personal trainer who’s looking to improve their business, you’ve probably heard of My PTHub.
+If you’re a personal trainer looking to improve your business, you’ve probably heard of My PTHub.

 Is this popular software a good fit for you?

 In this complete My PTHub guide, I’ll cover the pros and cons, my favorite features, and who this software will NOT work for.

 Let me guess.

 You’ve probably made an important realization (one that took me years):

 Your client management skills (or lack thereof) can make or break your personal training business.

 What do I mean by client management?
 If you work at a big-box gym, maybe you think client management is your boss’s responsibility.